-There will be one assignment and one test, which together will comprise the class component of the course and account for 30% of the final mark.
+There will be one compulsory test which will comprise the class component of the course and account for 30% of the final mark.
 The examination will account for the remaining 70%.
 Students are warned that it will not be possible to pass the examination without having done the additional reading to which they will be referred in lectures.
-The standard Faculty DP requirements will apply to the course.
-It is every student's responsibility to sign the class register that will be circulated during every lecture.
-The class register will serve as conclusive proof of attendance or non-attendance of lectures.
+The class component will constitute the DP requirement of the course.